sebastian-lapuschkin-sideprojects/gute-nacht-mit-der-maus-mp3-downloader/README.md

   Options:
-    -c, --content TEXT      What is the target content to download? pick 'gutenacht' (default) for 'Gute Nacht mit der Maus', 'hoerspiel' for 'Maus Hörspiel', i.e. stories etc, 'podcast' for a full hour Maus podcast or 'musik' for content all about music.
+    -c, --content TEXT      What is the target content to download? pick 'gutenacht' (default) for 'Gute Nacht mit der Maus', 'hoerspiel' for 'Maus Hoerspiel', i.e. stories etc, 'podcast' for a full hour Maus podcast or 'musik' for content all about music.
 This content selection will create a correspondingly named folder in your choice of output directory.
     -b, --browser TEXT      Which browser to use for?
-Pick between 'firefox' and 'chrome'.
+Pick between 'firefox' and 'chrome' (default).
-    -w, --waittime INTEGER  Time to allow the browser to request resources and render.
+    -w, --waittime INTEGER  Time in seconds to allow the browser to request resources and render.
+Default wait time is 10 seconds.
     -o, --output TEXT       The output directory to create (if required) and write the discovered files into.
+Default output directory is '.'.
     --help                  Show this message and exit.
   ```